 - Creating and showing subscription forms on the clients’ websites

 - Integrating subscriptions forms with email service providers

 There are several virtual assistant services that you can offer online, but by packaging yourself as the go-to VA resource for a particular skill set and field, you get a competitive edge in this competitive space.
-I hope these types of virtual assistants have given you clarity in what you want to do with your skillset.
+I hope these different types of virtual assistants have given you clarity on what you want to do with your skillset.